PratishMashankar/auditing-for-bias/README.md

 **Note:** This README provides a concise overview of the project, and readers are encouraged to refer to the full report for detailed insights and analysis.

-The ProPublica's story can be read here and their analysis can be found here.
-The COMPASS' defence can be read here.
+ProPublica's story can be read [here](https://www.propublica.org/article/machine-bias-risk-assessments-in-criminal-sentencing) and their analysis can be found [here](https://github.com/propublica/compas-analysis).
+COMPASS' defense can be read [here](https://www.washingtonpost.com/news/monkey-cage/wp/2016/10/17/can-an-algorithm-be-racist-our-analysis-is-more-cautious-than-propublicas/).

 ## Declaration
 Project submitted towards the partial procurement of credits for CS584 Introduction to Data Mining at GMU under Professor Sanmay Das.